Targeted Learning for Variable Importance: Methodology

 \subsection{Proposed Methodology}

-Our strategy consists of two steps: we start with constructing the most efficient regular estimator.
-And then use classical results from Le Cam's convolution theorem (e.g. Theorem 5.1.1 of \cite{bickel1993efficient}) to construct a confidence interval with known asymptotic behavior, which will be formalized in the next session.
+In contrast to current de-biasing methods, our method provides an iterative update to remove the bias and produces a more refined estimator than the one-step versions.
+The targeted learning framework, first proposed by \cite{van2006targeted}, originates from semiparametric statistics and causal inference.
+To obtain an asymptotically linear estimator, they proposed to perturb the empirical distribution in the direction of the influence function to obtain an efficient estimator.
+Specifically, we create a one-dimensional family of densities starting from $\hat{P}$ and moving in the direction of the influence function: \(P_\varepsilon = (1+\varepsilon\hat\psi)\hat{P}\) and find the maximum likelihood estimate of $\varepsilon$:

+This defines a new estimated density $\hat{P}_{\hat{\varepsilon}}$ for which we can calculate an efficient influence function, a new one-dimensional family and a corresponding update.
+Repeating this yields a sequence of estimates:

+We continue updating the distribution until we obtain and update \(\hat{\varepsilon}^k = 0\) at iterate $k$ and obtain a final debiased estimator $\hat{\Psi}_{n} = \Psi(P^k)$.
+Many extensions of this framework have been proposed for causal inference: cross-validation TL, dynamic treatment regimes, and time-to-event outcome \cite{van2011cross,luedtke2016optimal,cai2020one}.
+Instead, we employ TL to conduct uncertainty quantification for variable importance.

-In contrast to current debiasing methods, our method provides an iterative update to remove the bias, and produces a more refined estimator than the one-step versions.
-To begin with, we start by calculating the plug-in estimator of variable importance metrics and the corresponding efficient influence function.
-We then iteratively update the estimator by perturbing the distribution in the path defined by empirical efficient influence function, until convergence.
-By the asymptotic property of the regular asymptotically linear (RAL) estimators\footnote{see section \ref{sec: raldef}}, we may consider the confidence interval of the estimate, and then conduct hypothesis testing.
-The iterative scheme which we examine requires a single representation of the distribution $P$ and thus cannot directly be employed within LOCO-type models that rely on re-training estimators.
+The intention of this iterative definition is to ensure that the likelihood is maximized and that the plug-in bias term (\(\pr_n\psi(\hat{P}))\) is zero.
+From this, the first order error of $\hat{\Psi}_n - \Psi(P^*)$ is described by $\pr_n \psi_{P^k}$ which admits a central limit theorem and in common with the naive method we base confidence intervals on the standard deviation $s_{\pr_n}(\psi_{P^k})$.
+The improved accuracy of this framework over the naive implementation is due both to a more exact control of bias and because the naive method does not account for uncertainty due to the plug-in bias.
+The iterative scheme that we propose requires a single representation of the distribution $P$ and thus cannot directly be employed within LOCO-type models that rely on re-training estimators.

-We note that in order to obtain theoretical results with weaker conditions, we adopted the sample splitting strategy as implemented in \citet{van2011cross}, \citet{10.1111/ectj.12097} and \cite{newey2018cross}.
-That is, the plug-in estimate is estimated with the first set of data \(I_1\), yet the iterative update is conducted using an independent data set \(I_2\).
+We note that in order to obtain theoretical results with weaker conditions, we adopted the sample splitting strategy implemented in \citet{van2011cross}, \citet{10.1111/ectj.12097} and \cite{newey2018cross}.
+That is, the plug-in estimate is obtained from the first set of data \(I_1\) and the iterative update is conducted using an independent data set \(I_2\).
+In theoretical results, we also assume a third set \(I_3\) used to quantify uncertainty, although we do not believe this is strictly necessary.
+In the next section, we present an implementation of the proposed methodology through CPI.

-Lastly, we note that for sample splitting, we replace the data used in step 11 from \(I_2\) to \(I_3\).